 We hope so and would love to partner with you.

 Red Letter Challenge uses the words and commands of Jesus to help identify five targets to help people become greater followers of Jesus: Be, Forgive, Serve, Give, and Go.
-This was our original workbook and we believe offers an incredible discipleship path that is easy to remember and fun to engage with.
+This was our original book and we believe offers an incredible discipleship path that is easy to remember and fun to engage with.

 Wanting to learn more?
 You can watch a series of short training videos here or read the blog entitled “Everything you need to know about launching a church-wide challenge.”